 Boats in the Riachuelo Art Quilt

 From Pat: I had to base my art quilt on a famous painting, so I chose one by Don Quinquela Martin, a great self-made artist who lived in Buenos Aires (born 1890, died 1977).
 His paintings showed the docks by the Riachuelo (a branch of the River Plate) packed with boats that were never at sail.
-The quilt measures 47 centimeters x 46 centimeters. it was created with machine appliquè and machine embroidery.Continue to 11 of 37 below.
+The quilt measures 47 centimeters by 46 centimeters.
+It was created with machine appliquè and machine embroidery.Continue to 10 of 36 below.

 Art Quilt Inspired by Tacky the Penguin

-From Joy: This little quilt measures only 8" X 10".
+From Joy: This little quilt measures only 8 inches by 10 inches.
 It is made from cotton fabrics, cotton batting, and glass beads.
 The quilt was inspired by the Tacky the Penguin series of children's books.
-The weaving represents the stiff penguin world of those around him and the bright coat and beading both signify the carefree way that Tacky lives.Continue to 12 of 37 below.
+The weaving represents the stiff penguin world of those around him and the bright coat and beading both signify the carefree way that Tacky lives.Continue to 11 of 36 below.

 Natural Wonders Landscape Quilt

-Kathy says: Natural Wonders is a 60" x 63: landscape quilt made in 2010.
+From Kathy: Natural Wonders is a 60-inch by 63-inch landscape quilt made in 2010.
 The quilt is all about the simple magic of discovery.
 One-hundred-three different fabrics were hand appliqued together to create the seascape.
 For now, the destination only exists in my mind, but I expect to find it someday.
-Techniques used include hand applique, hand embroidery, 3D Yo yo embellishments, and machine quilting.Continue to 13 of 37 below.
+Techniques used include hand applique, hand embroidery, 3-D yo-yo embellishments, and machine quilting.Continue to 12 of 36 below.

 It Takes a Village Miniature Quilt

-Diane says: It Takes a Village is a 14" square quilt made during a quilt guild challenge for a storefront design.
-I chose my sister Patsy as the subject -- she is a watercolor artist and does art classes on the lawn of her house during the summer.
-I gave the quilt to her for her birthday.Continue to 14 of 37 below.
+From Diane: It Takes a Village is a 14-inch square quilt made during a quilt guild challenge for a storefront design.
+I chose my sister Patsy as the subject—she is a watercolor artist and does art classes on the lawn of her house during the summer.
+I gave the quilt to her for her birthday.Continue to 13 of 36 below.

 Frozen Lake Landscape Quilt

-Pat says: I made this quilt after a photo taken by Carlos Alberto Bau, a great photographer who died in a plane crash at the beginning of 2010.
-The picture depicts a frozen lake and the Andes in the south of the Patagonia.
+From Pat: I made this quilt after a photo taken by Carlos Alberto Bau, a great photographer who died in a plane crash at the beginning of 2010.
+The picture depicts a frozen lake and the Andes in the south of Patagonia.
 The sky is red because I assume it was at dusk.
-I used machine appliqué and machine free hand quilting to make the quilt.
-It measures about 7-3/4" x 7-3/4".Continue to 15 of 37 below.
+I used machine appliqué and machine freehand quilting to make the quilt.

 Rhapsody Meets the Southwest Art Quilt